 Note: The NMCC curriculum integrates the U.S. Department of Transportation EMS education standards and the Committee on Accreditation of Educational Programs for the Emergency Medical Services (CoAEMSP) guidelines.
 The EMS program outcomes are dependent and mirror the dozens of outcomes identified by those organizations.
 Additionally, each of the EMS certificate programs, though capable of standing independently, build upon one another, culminating in the eventual attainment of the Associate Degree credential.
 For this reason, some of the outcomes identified are similar for all 3 credentials.
 However, the complexity and depth of the content learned increases based on length of program and scope of practice.

-F - field experience CL - clinical CR - credits
+C - class hours L - lab hours F - field experience CL - clinical CR - credits